ashwinjayakumar2026/Cyclone-Montha/README.md

-#  Cyclone Montha — Bay of Bengal (October 2025)
+#  Cyclone Montha — Bay of Bengal (November 2025)

-A Python-based visualization of Cyclone Montha (2025) using reanalysis and best-track data.
+A Python-based visualization of Cyclone **Montha (2025)** using reanalysis and best-track data.
-This project integrates **IBTrACS** cyclone metadata with ERA5 atmospheric variables to simulate the system’s evolution in the Bay of Bengal.
+This project integrates **IBTrACS** cyclone metadata with **ERA5** atmospheric variables to simulate the system’s evolution in the Bay of Bengal.

 ---